slimsag/mach-glfw-vulkan-example/README.md

 ### Cross compilation

-At this time, cross compilation is not possible due to the Vulkan SDK requirement.
-We're working on this.
+Vulkan requires a fairly heavy-weight SDK, at this time cross compilation is not possible.